AlexGalhardo/learning-design-patterns-with-typescript/README.md

 - **The original source code: <https://github.com/RefactoringGuru/design-patterns-typescript>**
 - I improved this code repository for my personal studies.

+## Resume Design Patterns
+- Asking ChatGPT:
+   - **"Explain to me in the simplest way possible, as if I were a 10-year-old child, what is Design Patterns in object-oriented programming."**

+- Imagine you're building with LEGO bricks.
+Sometimes, you need to build the same things over and over, like houses, cars, or robots.
+Instead of figuring out how to build them from scratch every single time, you can follow a set of instructions or patterns that tell you exactly how to build those things quickly and correctly.

+- In programming, we do something similar.
+When we write code to create programs, we often run into the same problems and need to solve them in the best way possible.
+Design patterns are like the LEGO instructions but for solving these common problems in programming.
+They are tried-and-true solutions that help us write better, cleaner, and easier-to-understand code.

+- So, just like you can use instructions to build LEGO sets efficiently, programmers use design patterns to build software efficiently!

 ## Run Examples

 1. Install Bun: <https://bun.sh/docs/installation>